How Can a Content Marketing Strategy Fail?

 Have you considered Episodic Content Marketing when defining your content strategy?
 Episodic content marketing is content broken into bite-size pieces.
 The content is a story with a plot that reveals more to the viewer with each episode.
 With the right levels of suspense, your visitors will keep coming back to find out what happens at the end of the .....
 Stay tuned until next week's newsletter to find out what happened at .....

 Publishing consistent, quality content takes hard work.
 For content marketing efforts to work, your content must be high-quality and relevant.
 While you might (still) be able to fool a search engine, you won't appeal to your readers.
 The best content marketing finds the overlap between your customers' needs and how you can help to meet them.

 Sometimes, marketers are guilty of tunnel vision.
 They talk about themselves, their company, and their specific services, and in doing so, they often fail to realize that they are likely the only ones who find that content useful.
 So their efforts fail.

-Instead of creating a piece of content that you think is useful to your own internal audience, focus outward.
-Create content and provide information that addresses specific questions your audience has about the products or services you are offering and/or the issues they are addressing.
+Instead of creating content useful to your internal audience, focus outward.
+Create content and provide information that addresses your audience's questions about the products or services you are offering or the issues they are addressing.